 - A Truststore file that functions as a certificate that enables the client to validate the server signature.
 This file is generated from the Keystore file by omitting the private key (it still contains the general information and the public key).

 You can generate these files using the JDK keytool utility:

-Using these Keystore and Trustore files a client can verify during SSL handshaking that it is connected to the real server and not to another server in the way that is pretending to be the real server (what is known as "a man in the middle attack").
+Using these Keystore and Trustore files a client can verify during SSL handshaking that it is connected to the real server and not to another server, pretending to be the real server (this is known as a "man in the middle attack").
 The server, on the other hand, might be less selective and allow connections from any machine as long as a valid username and password are provided.
-If an authentication of the client machine by the server is also required a Keystore file (which might be different from the server Keystore) has to be installed on the client machine and its corresponding Trustore file has to be installed on the server machine.
+If authenticating the client machine by the server is also required a Keystore file (which might be different from the server Keystore) has to be installed on the client machine and its corresponding Trustore file has to be installed on the server machine.